Categorical Tori: Examples

 \subsection{Maximal tori}

 Let $G$ be a simple and simply connected compact connected Lie group with maximal torus $T$ and Weyl group $W$.
 Then we have

-The elements of this group are multiples of the Killing form, and the the positive definite generator $I_{basic}$ classifies the Lie 2-group extension of $G$ denoted $String(G)$ in \cite{Schommer-Pries:Central_extensions}.
-We arrive at a recognition principle for these 2-groups: the extension $\mG$ is equivalent to $String(G)$ if and only if its to $T$ is equivalent to the categorical torus classified by $(\vL,I_{basic})$.
+The elements of this group are multiples of the Killing form, and the positive def\/inite gene\-ra\-tor~$I_{\rm basic}$ classif\/ies the Lie 2-group extension of $G$ denoted $\on{String}(G)$ in \cite{Schommer-Pries:Central_extensions}.
+We arrive at a~recognition principle for these 2-groups: the extension $\mG$ is equivalent to $\on{String}(G)$ if and only if its restriction to $T$ is equivalent to the categorical torus classif\/ied by $(\vL,I_{\rm basic})$.